killsking/HAttMatting/README.md

 We insert the proposed density generator to the decoder at different scales to generate transmission maps with different resolution.
 We show two examples of the model architecture in Figure.
 The only different is the position of the density generator in the decoder level.
 The experiments can show the influence of the different sizes transmission maps.
 The PSNR is used to show the differences of the generated dehazed result and the ground truth.
 As shown in Table, the dehazed results with low-resolution transmission map have higher PSNR valuses.

+The reasons for low resolution transmission map achieves the highest dehazing performance is three aspects.
+First, the high resolution transmission map contains much details than low resolution transmission map.
+The details are hard to be predicted accurately.
+If the transmission map is not correct, which will mislead the dehazing processing.
+As shown in Figure, due to the incorrect transmission map, the dehazed result contains haze.
+Second, predicting a high resolution transmission map accurately needs higher model capacity, which results in a more complexity model.
+The model proposed in this paper is also consider the execute time and design a fast dehazing model, which is not suitable for predicting a high resolution transmission map accurately.
+We also notice that the predicted high resolution transmission map contains some details, which is not presented in ground truth.
+Third, the proposed model decompose the dehazing problem into two phases, which restores a coarse dehazed result and then refines the image details.
+This process reduces the complexity of dehazing problem.

+@article{li2019pdr,
+  title={PDR-Net: Perception-inspired single image dehazing network with refinement}, author={Li, Chongyi and Guo, Chunle and Guo, Jichang and Han, Ping and Fu, Huazhu and Cong, Runmin}, journal={IEEE Transactions on Multimedia}, volume={22}, number={3}, pages={704--716}, year={2019}, publisher={IEEE}
+}
+@article{li2018cascaded,
+  title={A cascaded convolutional neural network for single image dehazing}, author={Li, Chongyi and Guo, Jichang and Porikli, Fatih and Fu, Huazhu and Pang, Yanwei}, journal={IEEE Access}, volume={6}, pages={24877--24887}, year={2018}, publisher={IEEE}
+}